 The passages that brought fame to the then little farm house are found between pages 127 and 134.

 RIEDESEL, FREDERIKA CHARLOTTE: Letters and Memoirs Relating to the War of American Independence and the Capture of the German Troops at Saratoga, Translated from the Original German, G. & C. Carvill, New York, 1827 [Download]

 In his canonical edition of Baroness Riedesel’s Letters and Journals, Stone points out that “a few and imperfectly translated portions of these letters were first published in English by General Wilkinson, in his Memoirs of my own Times, and were afterwards copied into Professor Silliman’s Tour in Canada.
 The work was subsequently more fully translated and given to the public in 1827.
 This translation, however, not only fails, in innumerable instances, to convey the ideas and spirit of the original, but omits nearly forty pages of the first and only German edition published in Berlin at 1800.”

-Stone rejects Wilkinson’s insinuations and stresses that “nothing” in these letters and journal “can offend the correct and cultivated taste of any true man or woman” in spite the “unstudied familiarity” in which they are written.
+For instance, Wallenstein omits those two incidences where the Baroness discloses how she manages to change her linen in the extremely difficult circunstances of war.
+Stone rejects Wallenstein’s insinuations and stresses that “nothing” in these letters and journal “can offend the correct and cultivated taste of any true man or woman” in spite the “unstudied familiarity” in which they are written.